zben/metrics_logger/README.md

 ```

 ### Logging Things
-#### log arbitrary values
+#### 1. log arbitrary values
 ```ruby
 MetricsLogger.log("metric_name", key_1: "value_1", key_2: "value_2")
 ```

-#### log duration with block
+#### 2. log duration with block
 ```ruby
 MetricsLogger.log_duration "metric_name" do
   #do something
 end
 ```
-Note: Remember that variables declared inside the block will not be accessible outside the block.
-If you want to initialize a varaible and use it after block closes, declare the variable before the block.
+**Note: Remember that variables declared inside the block will not be accessible outside the block.
+If you want to initialize a varaible and use it after block closes, declare the variable before the block.**

-#### log duration without block
+#### 3. log duration without block
 ```ruby
 logger.MetricsLogger.new
 #do something
 logger.log_duration "metric_name"
 ```

-#### Log values once per minute
+#### 4. Log values once per minute
 ```ruby
 MetricsLogger.sample("metric_name", object: some_ruby_object, method: "count")
 ```